-It’s been a little more than 25 years since I took a college course on ice age geology.
+It’s been a little more than 25 years since I took a college course on the last ice age and glacier-related geology.
 It would be easy to say I haven’t forgotten a thing.
 Proving it, of course, might be a different matter.

 And so, as my wife and I rounded a snow-covered moraine and literally walked into Castner Glacier recently, you might rightly guess it was the pinnacle of my glacial fandom.

 A dream come true?
-That wouldn’t be a stretch.
+That’s not a stretch.

-This was near the end our winter trip to Fairbanks, which was our fourth time in the Last Frontier.
+This came near the end our winter trip to Fairbanks, our fourth time in the Last Frontier.
 When we landed, all we had reserved was the rental car, hotel stays, and an ice fishing outing.

 No doubt that degree of uncertainty would be too nerve wracking for some.
 However, leaving things rather open ended would prove beneficial.

 The week filled up nicely as we learned what was available: dogsledding, northern lights viewing, ice sculptures, restaurants, restaurants, restaurants.
 And when we learned the glacier was within drivable distance, there was no need to argue: snowmobiling would have to wait until next time.

 The drive to the glacier was….memorable.
 It started rather flat, mundane, and icy.
 After we passed the Air Force base, it was seriously icy.
 It cannot be overstated how stressful it was; I had to loosen my grip on the wheel from time to time so my knuckles could return to white.

 As we skidded southward, mountain ranges appeared in the distance, angling obliquely toward our destination.
 In the last stretch, south of Delta Junction, they finally intercepted our path.
 The way became much hillier and anything but straight, on what would become one of the most scenic drives I’ve ever encountered.
 We squeaked through, thanks to the fact that snow management in that area was much more diligently done than near Fairbanks.